 If you happen to be a peach fanatic like me, you should try these frozen peach bellinis and this easy peach dump cake made with a box of cake mix.
 I also really love these easy peach dumplings served warm with vanilla ice cream.

 What Is the Difference Between a Cobbler and a Crisp?

 You might be wondering if peach crisp is basically the same as its yummy cousin, peach cobbler.
 Well, sort of!
 In fact, some people consider crisps to be a subset of cobblers, so take that as you will.
 There is one basic difference between the two: the topping.

-Cobblers are made with dough toppings, essentially, whether you use biscuit dough, drop biscuit dough, or a cake-like batter poured on top.
+Cobblers are made with dough toppings, essentially, whether you use biscuit dough, drop biscuit dough, pie crust (like in my classic berry cobbler), a streusel like topping (like in my skillet berry cobbler), or a cake-like batter poured on top (like this easy blackberry cobbler).
 This gives the cobblers a lumpy surface similar to a cobbled street (which is where the name comes from, apparently).
 Cobblers are fantastic with all kinds of fruit, and they’re easy to make.

 Crisps are made with a crispy, crumbly topping mixture, rather than a soft dough or cake topping.
 The topping is similar to streusel and usually contains rolled oats, which crisp up during the bake time to give the dessert a buttery crunch.
 You can make a crisp out of almost any fruit, as well!

 The Ingredients You’ll Need

 Aside from the fresh peaches, this recipe uses kitchen staple ingredients that you probably already have everything you need on hand!
 For full ingredient amounts and directions, scroll to the printable recipe card at the bottom of this post.